codio/site/source/docs/classes/lti/moodle.html.md

 full_width: true
 ---

 Please be sure to check out the [Codio LTI App](/docs/classes/lti/ltiapp) which allows for an easy way to integrate and to map Codio class units to your LMS system.
+Moodle added support for LTI™ apps in version 2.2.
+The [following page](https://docs.moodle.org/32/en/External_tool_settings) explains how to set up external apps in Moodle.

 ### Authentication and account creation
 Once you have configured the LTI/LMS settings, Moodle manages all aspects of signing in to Codio as well as account creation.
 All your teachers and students need is a Moodle account.